Our website uses cookies to enhance your browsing experience.

 }

-For computational modeling programs the main memory size is an important source, and the possibility to use more than 4 Gb of memory on the 64-bit architecture increases calculating possibilities greatly.
-In such programs one-dimensional arrays are often used which are then dealt with as three-dimensional ones.
-There are functions for that which similar to 'GetCell' that provides access to the necessary items of the calculation area.
+For computational modeling programs, the main memory size is an important source, and the possibility to use more than 4 Gb of memory on the 64-bit architecture increases computational possibilities greatly.
+In such programs, one-dimensional arrays are often used which are then dealt with as three-dimensional ones.
+There are functions for that which are similar to 'GetCell' that provide access to the necessary items.
 But the given code may deal correctly with arrays containing not more than 'INT_MAX' (2Gb) items.
 The reason is in the use of 32-bit 'int' types which participate in calculating the item index.
-If the number of items in the array 'array' excesses 'INT_MAX' (2 Gb) an overflow will occur and the index value will be determined incorrectly.
+If the number of items in the 'array' exceeds 'INT_MAX' (2 Gb), an overflow will occur and the index value will be calculated incorrectly.
 Programmers often make a mistake trying to correct the code in the following way:

 float Region::GetCell(int x, int y, int z) const {